 Alright, this was an AWESOME movie, but before I get to reviewin', I wanna mention a few things.
 Okay, Thing 1: On a scale of 1-10 for family friendliness, I'd give this a 3, or maybe a 3.5.

 In the movie, it gets graphic, and there's blood flying all over the place.
 There's a brief sensuality scene in the beginning, and all throughout, there's swearing.
 So, don't even take your 8 or 9 year old to see this... in fact, any kid under 13 shouldn't see this movie; hence the PG-13 Rating.
+It seems like the movie-makers really took advantage of that rating, and *just* got off the hook with it.
+Any more of the crap, and it would've made it to R.

 BUT, for epic awesomeness (excluding the sensuality scene and all that) I'd give this an 8 out of 10 EM-208s.
 Why?
 Well, RoboCop, like I said, is awesome.
 But, it doesn't give you that feel that you had when you watched The Avengers for example.
 You felt that adrenaline rush, and you were on the edge of your seat, right?